dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ---
 layout:     post
-title:      Kyrptonite for humans
+title:      Fun in Deep Learning Project
-date:       2019-06-01 12:00:00
+date:       2019-05-17 12:00:00
-summary:    In this post, we will stop and ponder over the question, "What is that makes us human, supposedly a complete being?"
-Puzzling limitation of our mind: our excessive confidence in what we believe we know, and our apparent inability to acknowledge the full extent of our ignorance and the uncertainty of the world we live in.
+summary:    This post will provide a journey of creating a deep learning project.
+In this post, we will create a deep learning project, all famous OCR aka Text Recognizer.
+We will also look at many lessons and process that needs to be adopted to go from planning to final deployed product and also present a case study of Creating modern OCR pipeline using Computer Vision and Deep Learning done at Dropbox.
-categories: biases
+categories: project
 published : true
 ---

 # Kryptonite for humans